citizenfx/fivem-docs/content/docs/game-references/instructional-buttons.md

 	-- Add the text before icon
 	ScaleformMovieMethodAddParamPlayerNameString('Select')
 	-- Note: Adding last 2 SET_DATA_SLOT parameters while TOGGLE_MOUSE_BUTTONS
-	-- is disabled can cause buttons to bug out like this: https://i.imgur.com/gD5fkFb.png
+	-- is disabled can cause buttons to bug out

 	-- Whether or not this button can be clicked by the mouse ScaleformMovieMethodAddParamBool(true)